FinnaCloud/finna-pk/docs/config.md

 Our goal is to have an distinct meaning for each column.
 This way if we want to extend the rules we can add additional columns.

-## Client config `~/.opk/config.yml`
+## Client config `~/.finna-pk/config.yml`

-The config file for the client is saved in `~/.opk/config.yml`.
+The config file for the client is saved in `~/.finna-pk/config.yml`.
 It configures which OpenID Providers the user can log in with.
-This file is not required to exist to use opkssh and it is not created by default.
+This file is not required to exist to use finna-pk and it is not created by default.
-To create it, simple run `~/opkssh login --create-config`.
+To create it, simple run `~/finna-pk login --create-config`.

 The default client config can be found in [../commands/config/default-client-config.yml](../commands/config/default-client-config.yml).